Silidrone/ai-taggame/README.md

 The RL framework code was ported from C++ to Python, while the neural network component now uses PyTorch instead of the custom C++ implementation.
 The motivation for this Python port was to compare performance between custom neural network implementations and a high-end library like PyTorch.

-## Model Persistence
+## Data Management

+All training data is organized in the `data/` directory with each training run getting its own subdirectory identified by a unique 6-character alphanumeric ID (e.g., `a3k7x2`).
+Each run directory contains:

-The trained neural network model is saved as `models/taggame_model.pt` (or `windygridworld_model.pt` for windygridworld).
+- **Model**: `taggame_model.pt` - The trained neural network
+- **Plots**: Training progress plots (e.g., `taggame_training_ep000500.png`)
+- **Logs**: `training.log` - Training statistics and progress

 When running training mode, the model is automatically loaded if it exists to continue learning from the previous state.
 At the end of training, the updated model is saved back to the same file.
 When running evaluation mode, the saved model is loaded to demonstrate the learned policy without any further training.
 In evaluation mode, the agent acts 100% greedily with respect to the model's Q-values and the neural network is set to evaluation mode, which disables dropout and batch normalization updates.

 ## Neural Network Architecture